sebasp41/portfolio/content/tools.md

 Welcome to the tools page.
 Below are links to posts that have interactive data tables or Shiny apps.

 NCAA MB Categorical Analysis
+Using VORP to pay Men's College Basketball athletes